 The Lake County Department of Health Services (DHS) continues to work closely with the California Department of Public Health (CDPH) and the Centers for Disease Control and Prevention (CDC) to monitor the Novel Coronavirus (COVID-19).

-- Eligibility determined through screening process
+- Eligibility is determined through an online screening process

-- Have transportation to a mobile testing site
+- Have transportation to mobile testing site

 Protect Yourself & Others

 Benefits to Practicing Social Distancing & Wearing Facial Masks